cristian-af/Lito/README.md

 <img align=right height=125 src=.github/f5a3d8aa3d1ee5333c23b0416c7e52ca.png>

-Hi there!
 I am a personal bot on a 7 android Huawei that runs on Termux which is a app on android.
 There is no invite link, so don't bother to search for one.
-I am sorry.

 Lito has no many commands so there won't be much things to look in this github repo.
 The current commands for Lito (those who are curious) is: